 Finally, it is through engaging in real work experiences that young adults learn about which jobs or career activities they like and/or don’t like and how their own interests, strengths, and challenges support those preferences.

-Placement: Many students who are blind or visually impaired are guided to do what the adults in their lives think they’d be best at.
+Placement: Many students who are blind or low vision are guided to do what the adults in their lives think they’d be best at.
 Unfortunately, many students are encouraged to pursue academic and leisure activities instead of work.
 This might be due to the adults’ lack of confidence in the youth’s ability to compete with peers who are fully sighted and/or the young person’s lack of knowledge of, or experience with, a variety of work and career options.

 It may also be caused by employers who find it hard to believe that someone without sight can be a productive contributor in the workplace.
 Regardless of barriers, access to early or entry-level work is a crucial step in preparing youth with visual disabilities for jobs after high school.

-How Do Teachers of Students with Visual Impairments (TVIs) Approach Instruction?
+How Do TVIs Approach Instruction?

 TVIs and related services personnel can do a great deal to support work competency by including career education in their lessons.
 For example, teachers working on braille literacy can ask children to write out their interests, abilities, and values.
 The students can then take those lists to the library to find books describing careers in areas that match those attributes.
 Teachers who are working with preschool- and kindergarten-age children can teach them how to organize and take care of their school materials, expect them to follow verbal directions, and encourage them to engage in role-playing activities (parent, teacher, doctor, nurse, police officer, and so forth); thereby helping them develop and learn about work skills.